 There are time limits for filing an application for relocation allowances.
-The application for relocation allowance must be filed within 425 days after the date of certification or last total layoff, whichever is later or the date that is the 182nd day after the date on which the worker concluded training.
-The individual must relocate within 182 days after applying for a relocation allowance, or within 182 days after completing approved training.
+The application for relocation allowance must be filed within 425 days after the date of certification or last total layoff, whichever is later; and the individual must begin to relocate within 182 days after applying for a relocation allowance, or within 182 days after completing approved training.